forsyde/f2cc/f2cc/branches/0.2pa/source/ticpp/readme.txt

 TinyXML is released under the ZLib license, so you can use it in open source or commercial code.
-The details of the license are at the processnetwork of every source file.
+The details of the license are at the process network of every source file.

 TinyXML attempts to be a flexible parser, but with truly correct and compliant XML output.
 TinyXML should compile on any reasonably C++